 Two Masters, One Trainer

 Smart trainers can only handle one master controller.
-That means, those of you who are using (Gasp!) other Apps or devices at the same time, need to be very selective in your connections.
+That means, those of you who are using other Apps or devices at the same time, need to be very selective in your connections.
 Here are some examples:

-1. User has a Garmin 520/820/1000 connected to the Smart Trainer and The Sufferfest Training Centre.
+1. User has a Garmin 520/820/1000 connected to the Smart Trainer and The Sufferfest Training System.
 The Garmin is connected to your unit as a Smart Trainer.
 That means we have two devices trying to control your smart trainer.
 Reconnect the Garmin to the Trainer as a power meter (remember when we talked about sensor connections in the beginning).

-2. User is connected to (Gasp!) another training app while also connected to The Sufferfest Training Centre.
+2. User is connected to another training app while also connected to The Sufferfest Training System.
 Listen, we understand there are lots of cool stuff you can do with these training Apps.
 We want to help you do that cool stuff.
 Here are the things you must understand.
 One, connect that other App to your trainer as a Power Meter.
 Two, you need two dongles or two computers, because only one App can own one ANT+ dongle.
 There is no sharing.
 Same goes with bluetooth and we will talk about bluetooth next.

 3. Bluetooth connections are monogamous.
 That means they will not share themselves.
-When you connect your trainer to The Sufferfest Training Centre, it cannot connect to another training App over Bluetooth.
+When you connect your trainer to The Sufferfest Training System, it cannot connect to another training App over Bluetooth.
 This is the same if we are running the Trainer's Parent App (WahooFitness, CVT, Elite, etc) over bluetooth.
 Or, if the Companies App is running in the background of your device.
-The Sufferfest Training Centre won't be able to pick up the trainer.
+The Sufferfest Training App won't be able to pick up the trainer.

 4. Apps running on other devices or running in the background of your iOS devices will hijack your trainer.
 Double check that you don't have another App running somewhere that won't let go of your trainer (kind of like a couchlandrian with a donut). iOS users will need to double tap their home buttons to pull up the Apps running in the background.
 Find the violating App, and swipe it up to fully close it out.